 All applicants must file their application online using their own user ID and password.
 Using a family member's or friend's user ID and password may erase a candidate's original application record.Fair Chance Initiative

 The County of Los Angeles is a Fair Chance employer.
 Except for a very limited number of positions, you will not be asked to provide information about a conviction history unless you receive a contingent offer of employment.
 The County will make an individualized assessment of whether your conviction history has a direct or adverse relationship with the specific duties of the job, and consider potential mitigating factors, including, but not limited to, evidence and extent of rehabilitation, recency of the offense(s), and age at the time of offense(s).
 If asked to provide information about a conviction history, any convictions or court records which are exempted by a valid court order do not have to be disclosed .
 Anti-Racism, Diversity, and Inclusion (ARDI)

 The County of Los Angeles recognizes and affirms that all people are created equal and are entitled to all rights afforded by the Constitution of the United States.
 The Department of Human Resources is committed to promoting Anti-racism, Diversity, and Inclusion efforts to address the inequalities and disparities amongst race.
-We support the ARDI Strategic Plan and its goals by improving equality, diversity, and inclusion in recruitment, selection, and employment practices.ADA Accommodation
+We support the ARDI Strategic Plan and its goals by improving equality, diversity, and inclusion in recruitment, selection, and employment practices.COVID-19 Vaccination

-and completing the Request for Reasonable Accommodation form

 .
+You will be required to complete the Request for Reasonable Accommodation form

+as well as supporting documentation from a qualified professional justifying the requested accommodation(s).
 The sooner you contact us, the sooner we can respond to your request and keep you moving through the process.